rsyncOSX/RsyncOSX_archived/README.md

 RsyncOSX require macOS Catalina 10.15 and later versions of macOS.

-The work on the **SwiftUI based version of RsyncOSX** commenced in December 2020.
-The development of the new version is going forward.
-If you want to build it yourself, copy or fork the source from [the GitHub repository](https://github.com/rsyncOSX/RsyncUI).
-How to compile is [documented here](https://rsyncosx.netlify.app/post/compile/).

-I am using the prerelase on a daily basis.
-And I do like the new UI better than the current version.
-There are some [screenshots of the prerelease](https://rsyncosx.netlify.app/post/swiftuiviews/).
+[The work on a SwiftUI based version of RsyncOSX](https://rsyncui.netlify.app/) has commenced.
+The new app is called RsyncUI and will be released as a **new application** and not as an upgrade.

 ![](images/main1.png)
 ![](images/main2.png)